activewarehouse/activewarehouse-etl/README.md

 ## Running Tests

-Current state:

-* 11 failures on MySQL
-* 1 failure on Postgres

-The tests require:

-* gem install shoulda
-* gem install flexmock
-* gem install pg (if you want to run the tests on pg)
-* gem install spreadsheet
-* gem install tmail
+    gem install bundler

-The tests subfolder contains examples database.yml for mysql and postgres.

-To run the tests:
+    bundle install             # install the gems required for tests rake create_test_databases # create the two tests databases

+    # adjust test/database.yml if needed

-* rake test DB=postgresql (for postgres)
+    rake test                  # for mysql
-* otherwise just rake test
+    rake test DB=postgresql    # for postgresql

 ## Feedback

 This is a work in progress.
-Comments should be made on the activewarehouse-discuss mailing list at the moment.
+Comments should be made on the [activewarehouse-discuss mailing list](http://groups.google.com/group/activewarehouse-discuss).
 Contributions are always welcome.